MarcelPratikto/CSE-310---Applied-Programming/README.md

 # Overview

-In order to further my learning as a computer science major, I am committed to push the boundaries of what I'm used to in terms programming.
+In order to further my learning as a computer science major, I am committed to push the boundaries of what I'm used to working with in terms programming.

 For this project, I am planning to:
 1. Create a game in Python
 2. Dabble with C++
 3. Create backend for my personal portfolio site
 4. Dabble with Rust
-5.
+5. Data Analysis

 # Demo videos
 * [Sprint 1]()